sunface/rust-by-practice/en/src/variables.md

 // Fix the error below with least amount of modification to the code fn main() {
-    let x: i32; // Uninitialized but used, will result in an ERROR ! let y: i32; // Uninitialized but also unused, will only receive a warning
+    let x: i32; // Uninitialized but used, ERROR !
+    let y: i32; // Uninitialized but also unused, only a warning

     assert_eq!(x, 5);
     println!("Success!");